indigo-dc/synergy-doc/doc/admin.md

 ### Verify operation
-Run this command on the controller node:
+Run this command on the controller node to check whether your configuration is correct:

 ```
 # rabbitmqctl list_queues | grep synergy